microsoft/pycon/azure-speedrun.md

 ## Take the Challenge

-1. Join the [Microsoft Python Discord Server](https://aka.ms/python-discord).
+1. Join the [Microsoft Python] Discord server.
 You will be submitting your answer to the lab there.
 2. Run through the modules in our [Azure Django Postgres ACA Lab](https://github.com/Azure-Samples/azure-django-postgres-aca/tree/main/lab/README.md).
 (Hint: You can use the [fast track](https://github.com/Azure-Samples/azure-django-postgres-aca/tree/main/lab/fasttrack.md) to start from zero and quickly deploy your project).
 3. **BEFORE YOU TEARDOWN**: Complete the [Bonus: Using AZD + GitHub Actions to Manage your Deployment][lab-bonus] section.
 If you don't have a GitHub repo created please save your project to a repo and ensure that [visibility is set to public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).